ashish1993utd/Audit-Risk-Prediction-for-a-Financial-Firm/README.md

 ## General info
 We have a dataset of 700+ Financial firms and we are trying to find out the best predictive model to predict the Audit Risk for a firm.
-In this process, we have preprocessed and cleaned the data, and then applied various regression models like NN, LinearSVM, \
-Kernelized SVM, Ridge, Lasso, Stochastic Gradient Regressor, Polynomial Regression, Linear Regression, Decision Tree, and Random Forest to fit the data.
+In this process, we have preprocessed and cleaned the data, and then applied various regression models like KNN, LinearSVM, Kernelized SVM, Ridge, Lasso, Stochastic Gradient Regressor, Polynomial Regression, Linear Regression, Decision Tree, and Random Forest to fit the data.

 We have found best parameters for each model using Grid Search Cross Validation and at the end compared all the models to find the best one out of all.